droe/acefile/apidoc/index.rst

 The user-supplied password of up to 50 characters is transformed into a 160 bit Blowfish encryption key using a single application of SHA-1, using non-standard block padding.
-Blowfish is applied in CBC mode using a constant zero IV to each archive member separately.
+Blowfish is applied in CBC mode using a constant zero IV to each archive member separately (a cryptographical design flaw).
 Each archive member can have a different password, but in practice most encrypted archives use a single password for all members.
 There is no password verifier in the file format; the only way to verify a password is to decrypt and decompress the archive member and check the CRC.